MarwanAlsoltany/velox/README.md

 ## About VELOX

 VELOX is a lightweight micro-framework that makes creating a simple website using PHP joyful.
 It helps you create future-proof websites faster and more efficiently.
 It provides components that facilitate the process of creating a website using PHP.
 VELOX does not have any dependencies, the VELOX package and everything that it needs is included in the project itself.
 All that VELOX provides is a way to work with **config**, pass **data**, register **routes**, interact with the **database**, render **views**, handle **exceptions**, **autoload** code, and **resolve** assets.
 It provides the *View* and the *Controller* parts of an *MVC* design pattern.
-Staring from `v1.3.0`, VELOX also provides the *Model* part, making it a fully featured *MVC* framework.
+Staring from `v1.3.0`, VELOX also provides the *Model* part, making it a fully featured *MVC* framework and starting from `v1.4.0` it also comes shipped with a simple authentication system.
 VELOX can also be used as a **Static Site Generator** if all you need is HTML files in the end.

 ### Why does VELOX exist?

-VELOX was created to solve a specific problem, it's a way to build a website that is between dynamic and static, a way to create a simple website with few pages without being forced to use a framework or a CMS that comes with a ton of stuff which will never get used, it's lightweight and straight to the point.
+VELOX was created to solve a specific problem, it's a way to build a website that is between dynamic and static, a way to create a simple website with few pages without being forced to use a framework or a CMS that comes with a ton of stuff which will never get used, it's lightweight, minimal, and straight to the point.

 It's not recommended to use VELOX if you have an intermediary project, you would be better off using a well-established framework.
 VELOX is not an initiative to reinvent the wheel, you can look at VELOX as a starter-kit for small projects.